by Philip M. Burger, Burger & Brown Engineering, April 2010

 In Conclusion

 I have argued before that improving mold cooling is the “low hanging fruit” in improving profits.
 Take the time to know how much flow you need for turbulence and measure the flow in each cooling circuit.
 Establish minimum flow rates for all cooling circuits and incorporate this information into setup sheets.
-Simple, affordable tools for turbulent flow measurement and flow regulation are readily available from molding supply distributors like IMS Company and DME Molding Supplies.
-Also, you can visit our website at www.smartflow-usa.com and click on technical documents for previously published trade articles and for free downloads to assist in your quest for process improvement.
+Simple, affordable tools for turbulent flow measurement and flow regulation are readily available from molding supply distributors.
+Also, you can visit the resources section of our website for previously published trade articles and free downloads to assist in your quest for process improvement.